 Based on recommendations from local and national health authorities, ABO Wind has made the decision to not hold a public open house at this time.
 We will contact landowners, residents and occupants near the proposed project to gather input and address questions or concerns.
 After the consultation process is complete we will file an application with the AUC.
 The AUC will review the application through a process in which stakeholders can participate.
 The AUC will notify stakeholders after the Facilities Application has been submitted.
 To learn more about the AUC process and how you can become involved, please refer to the Alberta Utilities Commission Brochure included on this website in the downloads section.

 Several factors are taken into account in an effort to site a route with the least overall impact.
-Some of the factors considered include: existing land use, environmental effects, Indigenous community interests, agriculture, existing infrastructure & proximity to residences.
-Three routes plus three variations of these routes are being proposed for this project, as shown on the enclosed route maps.
-The eastern route (Route D) parallels an existing AltaLink Management Ltd. transmission line and the middle route (Route C) and western route (Route A) are sited within the existing County right-of-way.
+Some of the factors considered include: existing land use, environmental effects, Indigenous community interests, agriculture, existing infrastructure and proximity to residences.
+ABO Wind has determined a preferred and alternate route for the proposed interconnection to the Alberta Interconnected Electric System (AIES) with Route D as the preferred route and Route C as the alternate route, as shown on the enclosed map.

 The proposed project is located near the Village of Lomond, in Vulcan County.
 The project involves constructing approximately 15km of new transmission line to connect ABO Wnid's proposed Amber 611S substation to be located on the SW 36-16-21 W4M to AltaLink's existing Milo 356S substation located in NW 13-18-21 W4M.
 The project design is ongoing and further details will be provided as the Project progresses.

 The new line is expected to consist of a mix of H-frame, monopole, and dead-end structures which may be wood or steel.
 Structures are expected to be 20m to 35m in height with spans from 75m to 250m, depending on the type of structure.
 The structures and line will fall within an easement up to 37.5m located on both private and crown land.
 Example images of the proposed structure types are included in this package.
-The proposed Routes A and C are located in the existing County right-of-way and would require a smaller easement on private land.
+The proposed Route C is located in the existing County right-of-way and would require a smaller easement on private land.

 Transmission lines are structures and wires that transport large amounts of power over long distances from sources of power generation such as wind, solar, natural gas and more to customers across the province.